 Today is National Earned Income Tax Credit Awareness Day!
 The Earned Income Tax Credit (EITC) is a huge benefit to taxpayers with low to moderate income and has helped lift millions of people out of poverty.
-Make sure that you file your taxes so you can determine if you qualify and, if so, you can count yourself among the millions of hardworking Americans who receive the money they have earned.
+To determine if you qualify, make sure that you file your federal taxes this year.

-According to the IRS, more than 27 million filers received the EITC last year, and the average EITC was about $2,400.
+According to the IRS, more than 25 million filers received the EITC last year, and the average EITC was about $2,400.
 However, millions of taxpayers are still missing out on this valuable tax credit.
-The IRS reports that one out of five qualifying filers fail to claim the tax credit.
+The IRS reports that one out of five qualifying filers fails to claim the tax credit.

-You may ask why someone would miss a tax credit worth up to $6,269 for a family with three or more children.
-Many people who qualify miss out because they are newly qualified or choose, perhaps mistakenly, to not file a tax return because their income falls below the IRS income filing limit ($10,350 single, $20,700 married filing jointly).
+You may wonder, why someone would miss a tax credit worth up to $6,318 for a family with three or more children?
+Well, many people who qualify miss out because they are newly qualified or choose, perhaps mistakenly, to not file a tax return because their income falls below the IRS income filing limit ($10,400 single, $20,800 married filing jointly).

-Don’t worry about the figuring the credit out on your own.
-TurboTax will ask you simple questions about you and will then calculate the credit if you are eligible based on your answers.
-With TurboTax you are not charged a fee to claim EITC on your taxes.
+When you file your taxes, don’t worry about the figuring the EITC out on your own.
+TurboTax will ask you simple questions about you and will calculate the credit if you are eligible based on your answers.
+With TurboTax, you are not charged a fee to claim EITC on your taxes.

-Want to know more?
-Here is some important information about the tax credit and how you get it.
+Want to know more about the EITC?
+Here are answers to important questions about the tax credit, and information on how you can qualify.

 The EITC is a refundable tax credit given to taxpayers that earn low to moderate income from a job or being self-employed.
 It may not only eliminate your income tax liability, but if the credit is more than the amount of tax you owe, you can receive a tax refund for the amount of your credit.

-Who is eligible to claim Earned Income Credit?
+Who is eligible to claim the Earned Income Tax Credit?

-Generally speaking, you are eligible for the EITC if you meet the income limits and all of the following apply:
+Generally speaking, you are eligible for the EITC if you meet the income limits included below, and all of the following apply: